(damaged boys) 23

 No one would take note of the orderly row of townhouses which had sprung out of fallow fields of urban blight, disrespect and hopelessness.
 Where once there were working-class homes and yards and porches, there came the demolition machines, and years, if not decades, of emptiness.
 Lots plowed under by the city, barely leveled so that one could still make out the outline of the house, and the sinking earth where once stood foundation and cellar.
 In these times, grasses and wildflowers grew in season, inviting butterflies and birds to alight there.
 There were grasses and buttercups and dandelions.

-More "(damaged boys) 18"
+Continue with “(damaged boys) 18”

 (damaged boys) 17